Earthquake Engineering and Structural Dynamics

 Duration

-The maximum period of study for full-time doctoral studies is three years, counted from the date of admission to the programme to the date of submission of the doctoral thesis.
+The maximum period of study for full-time doctoral studies is four years, counted from the date of first enrolment in the relevant programme until the date on which the doctoral thesis is deposited.
 The academic committee of the doctoral programme may authorise a doctoral candidate to pursue doctoral studies on a part-time basis.
-In this case, the maximum period of study is five years, counting from the date of admission to the programme to the date of submission of the doctoral thesis.
-For calculating these periods, the date of admission is considered to be the date of the first enrolment for tutorials, and the date of submission the moment in which the Doctoral School officially deposits the doctoral thesis.
+In this case, the maximum period of study is seven years from the date of first enrolment in the programme until the date on which the doctoral thesis is deposited.
+To calculate these periods, the date of deposit is considered to be the date on which the thesis is made publicly available for review.

 For full-time doctoral candidates, the minimum period of study is two years, counted from the date of an applicant's admission to the programme until the date on which the doctoral thesis is deposited; for part-time doctoral candidates it is four years.
-When there are justified grounds for doing so, and the thesis supervisor and academic tutor have given their authorisation, doctoral candidates may request that the academic committee of their doctoral programme exempt them from the minimum period of study requirement.

-Extension
+Extension of studies

 Dismissal from the doctoral programme